TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 if you wanted to support path entries as network URLs, you could write a hook that implements HTTP semantics to find modules on the web.
-This hook (a callable) would return a :term:`path entry finder` supporting the protocol described below, which was then used to get a loader for the module from the web.
+This hook (a callable) would return a :term:`path entry finder` supporting the protocol described below, which was then used to get a loader for the module kutoka the web.

 A word of warning: this section and the previous both use the term *finder*,